KamalMahanna/Audio-Chat/README.md

 - **Chat with Local AI Models:** Text and voice chat powered by Ollama and LangChain.
 - **Audio Conversations:** Speak to your AI assistant and receive spoken responses using Whisper (speech-to-text) and Kokoro TTS (text-to-speech).
 - **Persistent Storage:** All chat sessions and histories are stored locally in MongoDB.
-- **Agentic Framework:** Utilizes LangChain for advanced agentic workflows.
+- **LLM Framework:** Utilizes LangChain for building LLM applications.
 - **Modern API:** FastAPI backend for robust, fast, and easy-to-extend APIs.
 - **One-Command Setup:** Docker Compose orchestrates backend, frontend, database, and model services for a frictionless install.
 - **No Cloud Dependency:** All components run locally for maximum privacy and control.